benbalter/benbalter.github.com/_posts/2022-02-16-leaders-show-their-work.md

 There's a lot you get for "free" from such naturally transparent tools, but async is not always going to be the best option for every situation.
 If you are striving to inject transparency after the fact, here are a few ways to hold yourself and others accountable for showing your work:

 * Start by stating the problem you're trying to solve and why
+* Enumerate what your goals were and what principles you followed
 * Communicate not just what, but how, and why the decision came to be
-* Enumerate what your goals were and what principles you followed
-* Include what alternatives you evaluated and why they were dismissed
 * Link to any source materials or prior art that you used to make the decision
+* Include what alternatives you evaluated and why they were ultimately dismissed
 * If it's not apparent, explain who was involved with the decision along with their roles
 * Set expectations around opportunities for feedback, improvement, or participation, if any
 * Explain the state of the decision (e.g., final, proposed), and when it will be revisited, if ever